c-uhs/turnover/docs/conferences/ims-2020/abstract/abstract.md

 of unmet treatment and prevention needs among particular risk groups.
 Such risk groups may be identified by differences in sexual behaviour and barriers to care.
-While transmission models typically stratify populations into several risk groups, turnover of individuals between risk groups is not often modelled.
+While transmission models typically stratify populations into several risk groups, movement between risk groups (turnover in risk) is not often modelled.
-We previously showed that failure to model risk group turnover in fitted models can result in underestimated impact of reaching high-risk groups with care.
+We previously found that failure to capture risk group turnover in fitted models can underestimate the population-level impact of prioritizing interventions to high risk groups.
+The previous analyses assumed proportionate mixing between risk groups;
-However, in order to simplify the analysis, we did not previously consider the well-known phenomenon of assortative (like-with-like) sexual mixing among risk groups.
+yet empiric data suggest assortative (like-with-like) sexual mixing among risk groups.
-It's possible that such mixing could cause influence differences between tPAF estimated by fitted models with and without turnover.
+The influence of sexual mixing patterns on the extent to which failure to capture turnover might bias tPAF estimates by fitted models has not yet been studied.

 ----------------------------------------------------------------------------------------------------
 PURPOSE
-We aimed to quantify the relative difference in 10-year tPAF estimated by fitted models with vs without risk group turnover under assortative mixing among risk groups.
+We aimed to quantify the relative difference in 10-year tPAF estimated by fitted models with versus without risk group turnover under assortative mixing among risk groups.

 ----------------------------------------------------------------------------------------------------
 HYPOTHESIS
-We hypothesized that underestimation of tPAF by the model without turnover would be larger in the context of assortative risk group mixing, as compared to proportionate mixing.
+We hypothesized that underestimation of tPAF by a model without turnover would be larger in the context of assortative risk group mixing, as compared to proportionate mixing.